5 Hairdressers On The Exact Moment They Broke Up With A Client

 “

-I didn’t find her behavior acceptable and I no longer wanted her as a client.
+I didn’t find her behaviour acceptable and I no longer wanted her as a client.

 ”